KrinjMaster/Vocab-Booster/README.md

 ```

 ## Database

-for the database to work you would need to install [pocketbase](https://pocketbase.io) and import [database schema](https://github.com/KrinjMaster/Vocab-Booster/blob/development/pb_schema.json).
+for the database to work you would need to install [pocketbase](https://pocketbase.io) and import [database schema](https://github.com/KrinjMaster/Vocab-Booster/blob/development/pb_schema.json) then you would need to fill keys for the oauth to start working.